sca-marshals/marshal-docs/marshals_handbook/handbook.md

 8. Application of Rule 9: The prohibition on thrown weapons refers to weapons thrown in combat or thrown in a hostile manner.
 It does not apply to “tossing,” defined as a gentle, short-range method of transferring or removing a tournament weapon or item from the list field or area of combat.
 The use of bows and arrows, firearms, slings, javelins, throwing axes, throwing knives, or any other projectile weapon is forbidden within tournament lists, or in any other situation where spectators cannot be separated from the potential line of fire by more than the effective range of the weapon.

 ## CONVENTIONS OF COMBAT
-A.  General Information
+### General Information
 1. All traditional SCA armored combat at SCA tourneys, wars, and other events shall be conducted in accordance with the Rules of the Lists of the SCA, Inc., these Conventions of Combat, and such weapon and equipment standards and event rules as are established by the marshallate of the SCA, Inc., and individual kingdom marshallates.
 2. All kingdoms shall have as their minimum armor and weapons standards those criteria established by the Society minimum armor and weapons standards.
 Each kingdom may require additional, more extensive, and/or stricter standards.
-a.
-All fighters, prior to combat at each and every SCA-sponsored event or fighting practice, shall ensure that their armor and weapons are inspected by a warranted member of the kingdom marshallate.
+    1. All fighters, prior to combat at each and every SCA-sponsored event or fighting practice, shall ensure that their armor and weapons are inspected by a warranted member of the kingdom marshallate.
-b.
-Even though a warranted member of the kingdom marshallate has inspected the armor and weapons used by a fighter, each fighter shall accept full responsibility for the condition of his or her own equipment.
+    2. Even though a warranted member of the kingdom marshallate has inspected the armor and weapons used by a fighter, each fighter shall accept full responsibility for the condition of his or her own equipment.
 Each fighter has the obligation to his- or herself, the marshals, and all opponents, to see that his or her equipment meets all Society and kingdom requirements.
-c.
-Combat archery ammunition each must be inspected individually before every use.
+    3. Combat archery ammunition each must be inspected individually before every use.
-i.
-Siloflex-equivalent and tennis ball ammunition may be inspected by the archer and used again immediately. ii.
-Fiberglass-shafted ammunition must be taken off the field and reinspected under the supervision of a combat archery marshal before being used again.
+        1. Siloflex-equivalent and tennis ball ammunition may be inspected by the archer and used again immediately.
+        2. Fiberglass-shafted ammunition must be taken off the field and reinspected under the supervision of a combat archery marshal before being used again.
 3. When not otherwise directed by the sovereign, the sovereign’s representative upon the field and in all matters dealing with Society combat is the Earl Marshal, and, by delegation, warranted members of the kingdom marshallate.

-B.  Behavior on the Field
+### Behavior on the Field
 1. Striking an opponent with excessive force is forbidden.
 2. All fighters shall obey the commands of the marshals on the field or shall be removed from the field and subject to disciplinary action.
 Disagreements with the marshals on the field shall be resolved through the established mechanisms outlined in the Procedures for Grievances and Sanctions of the Marshallate Procedures of the SCA, Inc.
 3. Each fighter shall maintain control over his or her temper at all times.